Last Updated on May 7, 2021 by HostingandOther

 SAP, who previously put AWS on notice, finally realized their goose is cooked, and their old strategy did not work.
 Even Salesforce now uses AWS.
 Evernote now hosts with the Google Cloud.
 So it is demonstrating that the large-scale economies of scale of companies that provide hosting are not just affecting SAP but all manner of vendors.

 I have had a hard time seeing how the announcement changes anything.
-It seems like a way to promote SAP Cloud while essentially admitting defeat internally, but putting on a brave face externally.
+It seems like a way to promote SAP Cloud while essentially admitting defeat internally but on a brave face externally.
 The proper interpretation of this announcement is the following:

 “Hey how about if you use our cloud along with AWS and Azure……pretty please….use our cloud ok?”